ManuelaLinke/Power-Grid-Operation-Management-with-Convolutional-Neural-Networks/README.md

 - If you have nodes that are not connected to a load you need to implement an exeption
 - generations are considered as negative loads
 - loads has to have an additional row for p_max

+Follow the numeration of the scripts to execute the code.

 ## Contributing and Support